 WHO WE ARE AND WHAT WE DO

-Since 1958, the Scottish Catholic Archives has provided an environment to store archives and make them available to researchers in a central location.
+The Scottish Catholic Archives provides archive and records management services to the Scottish Catholic Church, including the Bishops' Conference of Scotland and its commissions and agencies, dioceses, and parishes.
+The Scottish Catholic Archives also assists the Scots Colleges in Salamanca and Rome.
 Thousands of scholars from around the world have undertaken research in many different aspects of the history of the Catholic Church in Scotland.

 HOW WE OPERATE

-The Scottish Catholic Archives responds to national and international standards to assist with the proper management of the collections.
-In addition, the Bishops' Conference of Scotland approved a Management Policy in 2005.
+The Scottish Catholic Archives responds to national and international standards to assist with the proper management of the collections, and maintains contact with other archival agences and bodies.

 The services offered by the Scottish Catholic Archives through the Bishops' Conference of Scotland are provided free of charge.
 The Scottish Catholic Archives depend on the generosity of the Catholic population who give financial support through their dioceses and directly to agencies.
 If you would like to help with the costs of running the Scottish Catholic Archives your added generosity would be greatly appreciated.
 If you can help please contact us.
 Charity Number: SCO 16650